cdlc01/Microsoft-Film-Industry-Analysis/PROJECT_README.md

 Please review our full analysis in [our Jupyter Notebook](./dsc-phase1-project-template.ipynb) or our [presentation](./DS_Project_Presentation.pdf).

-For any additional questions, please contact **name & email, name & email**
+For any additional questions, please contact **Christopher de la Cruz at cdelacruz2013@gmail.com, George Ogden at george.p.ogden@gmail.com**

 ## Repository Structure